Al-Badr (Jammu and Kashmir): Armed activity

+In April 2008, members of Al Badr abducted two policeman in Surigam village, Kupwara district.
+Days later the officers were found dead at the next day.

 It is believed the group has been weakened in recent years due to increased presence of Indian security forces along the Line of Control (LoC) that separates India from Pakistan.
 Indian security forces gauge the strength of al-Badr to be between 200 with 120 of those forces being foreign mercenaries.
 Al-Badr is currently one of only two Kashmiri separatist groups that employ suicide squads as a tactic, the other being Lashkar-e-Tayyeba.